CoyAce/wi/conn.md

 - Uses ARQ (Automatic Repeat Request) with adaptive timeout control
 - Alternates between DATA and CHECK packets on retries
 - Manual retry via retryCh resends DATA packet directly (not CHECK)
-- **Critical**: `startTime` must be initialized BEFORE the retry loop to correctly measure RTT across all attempts.
-Initializing inside loop would reset timestamp on each retry, causing incorrect RTT calculation.
+- `startTime` is initialized when declared (outside loop) to preserve timestamp across all retries
+- `startTime` records the time before first DATA transmission, measuring complete RTT including all retry attempts
+- On manual retry (retryCh), resend DATA packet and jump back to wait for ACK using same startTime
+- CHECK packets use the original startTime from first DATA transmission

 **Key Logic**:
+1. Initialize startTime before retry loop (captures start of transmission attempt)
-1. Even attempts: send DATA packet, record startTime before first transmission
+2. Even attempts: send DATA packet
-2. Odd attempts: send CHECK packet to probe for lost ACK
+3. Odd attempts: send CHECK packet to probe for lost ACK
-3. Wait for ACK with timeout based on RTO value
+4. Wait for ACK with timeout based on RTO value
-4. On ACK received: update RTO using recorded startTime (measures total RTT including retries)
+5. On ACK received: update RTO using startTime (measures total RTT including all retries)
-5. On timeout: immediately retry
+6. On timeout: log timeout and continue to next attempt (no RTO increase)
+7. On write error: log error and continue to next attempt
+8. Trigger relisten on EPIPE errors
-6. On manual retry (retryCh): resend DATA immediately and jump back to wait for ACK
+9. On manual retry (retryCh): resend DATA immediately and jump back to wait for ACK
-7. Trigger relisten on EPIPE errors

 #### writeTo
 Write packet with deadline enforcement using _TIMEOUT constant.